car battery health check

 Although it is advisable to get a mechanic to conduct the necessary checks on your car battery, drivers should always look out for signs of battery failure.

-If your car is slow to start or requires multiple attempts, your battery could be failing.
+• Car is slow to start or requires multiple attempts to start

 Are you experiencing a car fault, warning, or mechanical problem on your road trip?
 Find a local mechanic or book a mobile mechanic with the RAC.